Bagnoles-de-l'Orne: The "Belle Époque" Quarter

 The "Belle Époque" Quarter in Bagnoles-de-l'Orne constitutes a rather well preserved example of what could be classed as a typical early 20th century French bourgeoise residential area.
 Built between 1886 and 1914 and located in the southern part of the town, it is filled with superb villas with polychrome façades, bow windows and unique roofing.
 Similar projects were developed throughout France at the same time, among which are Le Vésinet close to Paris, the Saurupt Park in Nancy and the "Winter Town" of Arcachon.

 Built under strict construction regulations and intended for well-off 'curists', that is, those attending the spa facilities, the idea of a residential area right in the heart of the Normandy forest attracted a very wealthy clientele.
 Moreover, when it was built, going to thermal pools was not generally popular, but seen, rather, as being associated with elitism, luxury and the aspirations of the privileged social classes, who took pleasure in promoting nature as a place of healing.

-For this reason, Bagnoles-de-l'Orne is also known for the many prestigious visitors who have lived there at various times: the King and the Queen of Romania, Frank Jay Gould, the Prince of Montenegro, the Prince of Greece, Princess Bibesco, the Princess of Batenberg, Édouard Herriot, Alexandre Dumas (the father), and even the Maharani of Kapurthala.
+Bagnoles-de-l'Orne has been visited or inhabited at various times by figures including the King and Queen of Romania, Frank Jay Gould, the Prince of Montenegro, the Prince of Greece, Princess Bibesco, the Princess of Batenberg, Édouard Herriot, Alexandre Dumas (the father), and the Maharani of Kapurthala.

-The architectural opulence of constructions such as the Villas "Printania", "Le Castel", or the so-called "Swedish Country cottage" as well as the presence of large lavish hotels gives a good idea of the stunning taste of the "Fin de siècle" period.
-Being inspired by the Norman neo-regionalist style, as can be found in the Côte Fleurie (Flowered coast) resorts of Deauville, or Trouville, there can easily be said to be a distinct "Bagnolais" architectural style.
+The architectural constructions such as the Villas "Printania", "Le Castel", or the "Swedish Country cottage", as well as the presence of large lavish hotels, illustrate the style of the "Fin de siècle" period.
+These constructions are inspired by the Norman neo-regionalist style, such as in the Côte Fleurie (Flowered coast) resorts of Deauville, and Trouville, which display the distinctive "Bagnolais" architectural style.

 Art Deco architecture

 After the long break caused by World War I, the development of tourism in Bagnoles-de-l'Orne eventually continued.

 During this second period of great affluence, known in France as "Les Années Folles" ("Roaring Twenties"), the success of Bagnoles-de-l'Orne increased.
 The thermal season was filled with classical music concerts, horse races at the Hippodrome, golf tournaments as well as other sophisticated leisure activities.
 The demand for entertainment was high and a second casino was eventually built.

 In keeping with the height of fashion, the buildings erected during this period were highly influenced by the "Art Deco" style, which was popular in the 1920s and 1930s.

-Probably the most interesting examples of this type of architecture are the "Casino du Lac", built in 1927 by the renowned architect Auguste Bluysen, and the "Saint Jean-Baptiste Church" (1934–1935), which is registered as a listed building.
+Probably the most interesting examples of this type of architecture are the "Casino du Lac", built in 1927 by the renowned architect Auguste Bluysen, and the "Sacré Cœur Church" (1934).
 Both buildings have met the challenge to integrate well with the greenery of the surrounding landscape, while adding a touch of modern design, based on the use of geometric shapes and shades of white.